Syllabus

 Learning outcomes :

 The first objective of the course is to introduce students to data-driven projects, by presenting the first steps of such projects from data collection to data exploration.
-Acknowledging the strong limitations of integrated software that rely solely (or mostly) on graphical user interfaces, the second major objective of the course is to provide all the programming knowledge and tools needed to implement all those data management steps, relying on Python language.
+Acknowledging the strong limitations of integrated software that rely solely (or mostly) on graphical user interfaces, the second major objective of the course is to provide all the programming knowledge and tools needed to implement all those data management steps, relying on the R language.

 After having attended the classes, the students will be able to: